 Instead of separate bodily injury/property damage liability limits, you can instead purchase a policy for $80,000 total.

-In addition, the law requires that insurers include the same amount of uninsured/underinsured motorist coverage in your policy, but you have the right to reject that coverage in writing.
+In addition, the law requires that insurers include uninsured/underinsured motorist coverage in your policy, but you have the right to reject that coverage in writing.

 What Happens If You Drive Without Car Insurance in Utah?